-Ohio Rep. Jim Jordan Knew About Ohio State Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges
+Ohio Rep. Jim Jordan Knew About Ohio State’s Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges

 “Congressman Jordan never saw or heard of any kind of sexual abuse, and if he had he would’ve dealt with it.
 Multiple investigations have confirmed this simple fact,” Ian Fury, Jordan’s spokesman, said, per The Columbus Dispatch report.

-Per the article Friday, Fury pointed to a report commissioned by Ohio State University that said only a fencing coach who had escalated a complaint against Strauss had been aware of any allegations, though as the newspaper noted, Fury did not mention the next portion of the document.
-The following portion claims Ohio State students openly discussed Strauss’ behaviors, which allegedly included inappropriate genital examinations and acts of voyeurism, directly to an in front of Ohio State coaches.
+Per Friday’s article, Fury pointed to a report commissioned by Ohio State University that said only a fencing coach who had escalated a complaint against Strauss had been aware of any allegations, though as the newspaper noted, Fury did not mention the next portion of the document.
+The following portion claims Ohio State students openly discussed Strauss’ behaviors, which allegedly included inappropriate genital examinations and acts of voyeurism, directly in front of Ohio State coaches.

-The report – conducted by Seattle, Washington-based lawfirm Perkins Coie –said investigators were unable to determine the extent of individual coaches knowledge of the allegations against Strauss, The Dispatch said.
+The report – conducted by Seattle, Washington-based lawfirm Perkins Coie –said investigators were unable to determine the extent of individual coaches’ knowledge of the allegations against Strauss, The Dispatch said.

-The Perkins Coie report found at least 177 instances of sexual assault committed by the late Ohio State physician, who worked for the university for several decades from 1979 to 1998.
-In September, Ohio State University released information that suggested Strauss had been involved in at least some 1,500 instances of sexual abuse.
+The Perkins Coie report found at least 177 instances of sexual assault committed by the late Ohio State physician, who worked for the university for several decades, from 1979 to 1998.
+In September, Ohio State University released information that suggested Strauss had been involved in at least 1,500 instances of sexual abuse.
 The Perkins Coie report determined that Ohio State University officials knew about Strauss’ patterns of abuse but failed to stop them.

 Strauss died by suicide in 2005, per The Dispatch.